imfelix/imfelix.github.io/source/projects/2016-11-27-making-of-my-portfolio.html.markdown

 ### Usability
 Thanks to my family and friends who have put up with me and ran the usability test for my portfolio.
 I managed to confirm a few tasks.

 * Let’s say you find me awesome.
 Send me a message via my portfolio.
 * Have a read on the summary of my latest writing.
 Can you find it?
 * Click on an article.
 Have a quick read.
 How do you find the reading experience?
 * Now that you’re on an article.
 Can you navigate back to the home page?
 * Starting from the home page.
 Can you navigate to my dribbble profile?

 Some may argue that this exercise is too much for a project this size.
-But it confirmed a fundamental part of my portfolio — usability.
+I would say it confirmed a fundamental part of my portfolio — usability.
 Plus, it validated my assumptions on some design choices.

-## Takeaway
+## My Takeaway
 Quite an experience to have gone through each step of both design and development process.
 Although it went more than a weekend of work but I am glad to have built my portfolio the way I wanted for my users.
 Undoubtedly there are still a lot for me to learn on how to build a proper website.
 I would definitely do it again.
 For the next version, I would go for a different approach with the mood and tone.
 Shake things up with colours and animations.

 My grand takeaway from all this — **be persistent and passionate**.
 I had obstacles along the way of this *little project*.
-One of them being too much reading on [how to craft a portfolio](https://writing.enchant.co/crafting-your-ux-portfolio-a-weekend-guide-to-getting-it-done-632e13acd3d1#.69ilmq2gk).
-In the end, I am glad to have overcome the obstacles and reached this point.
+Despite them being design or development obstacles, or too much reading on [how to craft a portfolio](https://writing.enchant.co/crafting-your-ux-portfolio-a-weekend-guide-to-getting-it-done-632e13acd3d1#.69ilmq2gk).
+In the end, I overcame the obstacles and reached this point.
 Being passionate can sometimes be overwhelming.
-But, the outcome passion is pushing boundaries and learning new things.
-Without the passion for design, I wouldn’t have cared enough to build my portfolio from scratch and have built it the way I wanted for my users.
-I feel awesome to have done it.
+But, the outcome is pushing boundaries and learning new things.
+Without the passion for design, I wouldn’t have cared enough to build my portfolio from scratch and built it the way I wanted for my users.
+And, I feel awesome to have done it.

 For those starting out to build their portfolio, I wish you all the best of luck!